snaramirez872/seanramirez/README.md

 # Portfolio of Sean Ramirez
-This is the home of my new portfolio website.\
+This is the repository for my new portfolio website.\
 [Live Link](https://seanaramirez.dev/) | Hosted by Vercel

 <p>